ZacharyGeurts/AMOURANTHRTX/README.md

 The security is simple.
 4 slot const expr.
 We store each piece of RTX behind it.
 If a bit of memory changes, and your program is not the one making changes, we exit.
 This is trvial math and has "no cost" post compiling.
+We do the same with time by locking our epoch and working off that.
 We gather up the whole of RTX and secure and grant access with simply, rtx() singleton.
 There is no hacking permissable within these walls.
 Tampering aborts.
 Identifiable features of this software melts away on release build.